-A student may drop one subject that he/she followed in Level-II from column Y or X (if he/she offered two or more from column X) in Level II and can offer courses from column Z. (Note: Courses from column Z are prerequisite for the applied science honors degree programme regardless as explained above).
+A student may drop one subject that he/she followed in Level-II from column Y or X (if he/she offered two or more from column X) in Level II and can offer courses from column Z. (Note: Courses from column Z are prerequisite for the Applied Science Honours Degree programme regardless as explained above).